open62541/open62541/README.md

 - our [IRC channel](http://webchat.freenode.net/?channels=%23open62541)
 - the [bugtracker](https://github.com/acplt/open62541/issues)

-Auomated builds of 50 last single-file distributions are available [here](http://open62541.org/releases)
+Automated builds of 50 last single-file distributions are available [here](http://open62541.org/releases)

 ### Contribute to open62541
 As an open source project, we invite new contributors to help improving open62541.
 If you are a developer, your bugfixes and new features are very welcome.
 Note that there are ways to contribute even without deep knowledge of the project or the UA standard: